llorz/SGA18_orientation_BCICP_code/README.md

 Contact
 ------------------
-Please let us know (jing.ren@kaust.edu.sa) if you have any question regarding the algorithms/paper (ฅωฅ*) or you find ~any~ a lot of bugs in the implementation (ÒωÓױ).
+Please let us know (jing.ren@kaust.edu.sa) if you have any question regarding the algorithms/paper (ฅωฅ*) or you find any bugs in the implementation (ÒωÓױ).